johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - Initialize a stream of values with some initial values using the [`startWith()`](https://rxjs.dev/api/operators/startWith) operator
 - Instead of using concat we are going to assign the output of our typeahead logic in the lessons observable

 ### RxJs Throttling vs Debouncing - Understand the Differences

+- Debouncing is waiting for a value to become stable
+- Throttling are limiting the number of values that can be emitted in a given interval

 ## Building a RxJs Custom Operator
 ### Implementing a Custom RxJs Operator - the Debug Operator